Picture: The School of Nursing stage a Zoom session

-Anthony Cullen, a Senior Lecturer in Law who joined the Zoom session, told the students: “It’s vital to understand this is a period of transition and you’re not expected to produce the same as we would under normal circumstances because there’s so much going on.
+Alessandra De Tommaso, a Senior Lecturer in Law who joined the Zoom session, told the students: “It’s vital to understand this is a period of transition and you’re not expected to produce the same as we would under normal circumstances because there’s so much going on.

 "One of the most important things you can do is to maintain a structured timetable so you feel like you’re still achieving day after day.

 "This is not business as usual, it’s very unusual and these kinds of (Zoom) meetings and keeping in contact, particularly face-to-face contact, are extremely helpful.”

 One Doctoral student from Turkey said: “It has been very difficult for me but I’m trying to emulate the learning environment I had before the outbreak.”

 The University has brought forward the procurement of 700 laptops to support every student and staff member who needs equipment to enable home working.